bignimbus/bignimbus.github.io/_posts/2020-05-28-eslint-changed-files.markdown

 Then, the secret sauce: in the same CI build step as where we run `eslint` against our entire frontend codebase, I added a step where we run `lint:transitional` only on files that have been changed in that particular branch.  `git` to the rescue!
+One hiccup we ran into is that deleted file paths were being checked, which caused `eslint` to return an error code.
+Adding `--no-error-on-unmatched-pattern` resolved this issue.

 ```sh
 # get a list of js/ts files that are different from master